 May 17, 2018 / Esther Choy

-The most important visual should not appear in a PowerPoint deck at all.
+The most important visuals in presentations should not appear in a PowerPoint deck at all.
 Or, as I tell my clients, “save the best for never.”
-Instead of including it in the deck, draw the most important visual in front of your audience.
+Instead of including it in the deck, the way to use visuals in presentations is to draw the most important visual in front of your audience.
 Use a flipchart like Simon Sinek did when he drew his golden circle at one of the most popular TED talks of all time.
 Or, if you’re presenting your idea with a small group, draw it on a piece of paper or even a napkin.
 I have observed the following scene unfold over and over again.
 When someone picks up a pen or marker to draw something, others pay attention.
 What will the person draw?
 The natural reflex is to track and follow how the picture will turn out.

 “If you get your visual on the whiteboard, it dominates the meeting,” cognitive psychologist Steve Franconeri told me when I interviewed him for my book Let the Story Do the Work.
 Three years ago, an asset management fund used this strategy.
 The portfolio managers were having trouble building interest in their pitch book.